valory-xyz/autonolas-registries/audits/internal4/README.md

 hash(multisig.code) vs well-know hash
 ```
 Is it possible to replace the multisig with some kind of fake one without losing the opportunity to receive rewards? <br>
+Notes: re-checking logic in contracts\multisigs\GnosisSafeSameAddressMultisig.sol (!) and update logic if necessary.

 2. "Normal" multisig.
 Open question
 ```